Germany's Padel boom is saving tennis clubs – DW – 12/13/2024

 The club in Niederwalgern only had the new courts built two years ago, having previously focused exclusively on tennis.
 However, this was no longer profitable in the long term because, as with other clubs in Germany, demographic change was causing problems.

 "We had an outdated membership structure and dwindling membership numbers, as well as few new members.
-As a result, at some point we were no longer able to offer team matches and hardly any training sessions," says board member Moritz Blömer to DW.
+As a result, at some point we were no longer able to offer team matches and hardly any training sessions," said board member Moritz Blömer.
 Interest in traditional tennis gradually waned.

 Blömer: 'At some point, the thing would have been dead'